-The Committee reviewed the 2014 Competitive Analysis and determined to increase Mr. Heasley's base salary to \$700,000 effective January 1, 2014.
-The Committee also increased Mr. Heasley's annual on-target MIC award for 2014 to \$700,000.
+The Committee reviewed the 2015 Competitive Analysis and determined that Mr. Heasley's base salary of \$700,000 and on-target MIC award of \$700,000 were consistent with its compensation philosophy and therefore, the Committee did not make any changes to Mr. Heasley's base salary or on-target MIC award.